1. THEY ARE LOVED, LOVABLE AND LOVING

 More important than getting our children to make good grades, or to be polite, or to follow our instructions, is to cause them to feel and know that their natural state is to be loved, loving and lovable.
-Then they won’t need others to convince them that they’re worthwhile, they’ll feel more stable and competent when facing challenges, and they’ll have something valuable to give to the world.
+Then they won’t need others to convince them that they’re worthwhile, they’ll feel more stable and competent when meeting challenges, and they’ll have something valuable to give the world.

-Our lives are full and fast, and our kids’ curiosity and pace can slow us down and even get in our way.
+Our lives are full and fast, and our kids’ curiosity and pace can slow us down and sometimes even get in our way.
 And in those moments, it’s still our job to help them feel good about themselves.

 They’re born believing in themselves, and they naturally approach life with gusto and joy.
-And if we keep affirming that they’re inherently good, they won’t condemn themselves when they make mistakes, and they’ll trust their ability to make wise decisions.
+And if we keep affirming that they’re inherently good, they won’t condemn themselves when they make mistakes, and they’ll trust their ability to make decisions.

 As our kids feel appreciated, they won’t forget their value.
 And their expectations of life will be high, they’ll attract people who treat them well, and the quality of their lives will be rich.

 We sometimes withhold our attention and approval from our kids when they don’t do what we want them to do, believing that making them feel guilty will make them better people.
 It’s not true.